Background of the Spanish Civil War: 20th century

 In 1897, an Italian anarchist assassinated Prime Minister Antonio Cánovas del Castillo, motivated by a growing number of arrests and the use of torture by the government.
 The loss of Cuba, Spain's last valuable colony, in the Spanish–American War of 1898 hit exports from Catalonia hardest; there were acts of terrorism and actions by agents provocateurs in Barcelona.
 In the first two decades of the 20th century, the industrial working class grew in number.
 There was a growing discontent in the Basque country and Catalonia, where much of Spain's industry was based.
 They believed that the government favoured agrarianism and therefore failed to represent their interests.
 The average illiteracy rate was 64%, with considerable regional variation.
 Poverty in some areas was great and mass emigration to the New World occurred in the first decade of the century.

 Spain's socialist party, the Spanish Socialist Workers' Party (Partido Socialista Obrero Español, PSOE) and its associated trade union, the Unión General de Trabajadores (UGT), gained support.
 The UGT grew from 8,000 members in 1908 to 200,000 in 1920.
 Branch offices (Casas del pueblo) of the unions were established in major cities.
 The UGT was constantly fearful of losing ground to the anarchists.
 It was respected for its discipline during strikes.
 However, it was centrist and anti-Catalan, with only 10,000 members in Barcelona as late as 1936.
 The PSOE and the UGT were based on a simple form of Marxism, one that assumed an inevitable revolution, and were isolationist in character.
 When the UGT moved their headquarters from Barcelona to Madrid in 1899, many industrial workers in Catalonia were no longer able to access it.
 Some elements of the PSOE recognised the need for cooperation with republican parties.
+The right-wing movement of maurismo, distinctly featuring a growing authoritarian pulsion, coalesced in 1913.
+While largely discredited after 1923, it served as a breeding ground for the future ranks of the authoritarian right wing.

 In 1912 the Reformist Party was founded, which attracted intellectuals.
 Figures like its leader, Alejandro Lerroux, helped attract wide support from the working class.
 His advocacy of anti-clericalism made him a successful demagogue in Barcelona.
 He argued that the Catholic Church was inseparable from the system of oppression the people were under.
 It was around this time that republicanism came to the fore.